TEMPTATIONS & TRIALS

 Who among us can imagine being a Christian during those times?
 The well-known Foxe’s Book of Martyrs is a history of many terrible deaths at the hands of opponents to Christianity.
 Remember William Tyndale?
 He was among many that were burned at the stake for believing God’s Word.
 The Bible also mentions a few of the horrors that the servants of God endured:

-HEBREWS 11:36-37 And others endured the trial of cruel mockings and scourgings; yes, and moreover, of chains and imprisonment.
-37 They were stoned to death, they were sawed in two, they were brutally interrogated, and slaughtered by the sword.
-They went about in sheepskins and in goatskins, being destitute, oppressed, and ill-treated;
+HEBREWS 11:36-37 Still others had trial of mockings and scourgings, yes, and of chains and imprisonment.
+37 They were stoned, they were sawn in two, were tempted, were slain with the sword.
+They wandered about in sheepskins and goatskins, being destitute, afflicted, tormented–

 No one can imagine horrors such as these.
 Paul lists some of the trials they endured, including temptations.
 What is the difference between trials and temptations?
 Trials are afflictions of fear, pain, suffering, loss, neediness, weakness, aloneness, rejection, betrayal, and doubt.
 Temptations, however, are tests of character and obedience.
 They require us to make a choice whether or not to put God first, even if it is hurtful to us.
 Temptation can also be rendered testing.
 The primary distinction is:

-DEFINITION: A trial is an affliction while a temptation or test is a situation wherein we have a choice.
+DEFINITION: A trial is an affliction while a temptation is a test; that is, a situation wherein we have a choice.

 Temptations and tests expose what is in our hearts and is a measure of our faith.
 When a temptation or test comes upon us, we must make a choice: we can turn to God or away from God.

 Abraham was tested (not tried) when God commanded him to sacrifice Isaac.
-When Abraham chose to obey it was then that God said, “… [N]ow I know that thou fearest God, seeing thou hast not withheld thy son, thine only son from me.”
+When Abraham chose to obey it was then that God said, “And He [God] said, “Do not lay your hand on the lad, or do anything to him; for now I know that you fear God, since you have not withheld your son, your only son, from Me.”
 (Genesis 22:12).
 Tests also show us what is in our hearts.
 For instance, courage can only be demonstrated under conditions that produce fear; likewise, obedience to God is manifested when we are tested or tempted to turn away from Him.

-JAMES 1:12-15 Blessed is the man who endures trials because, after he has been proved, he shall receive a crown of life, which the Lord has promised to those who love Him.
-13 Do not let anyone who is tempted say, “I am being tempted by God” because God is not tempted by evil, and He Himself tempts no one with evil.
-14 But each one is tempted when he is drawn away and is enticed by his own lust.
-15 And after lust has conceived, it gives birth to sin; and sin, when it is completely finished, brings forth death.
+JAMES 1:12-15 Blessed is the man who endures temptation; for when he has been approved, he will receive the crown of life which the Lord has promised to those who love Him.
+13 Let no one say when he is tempted, “I am tempted by God”; for God cannot be tempted by evil, nor does He Himself tempt anyone.
+14 But each one is tempted when he is drawn away by his own desires and enticed.
+15 Then, when desire has conceived, it gives birth to sin; and sin, when it is full-grown, brings forth death.

 God never tempts us with evil.
 God always tests our obedience.
 It is Satan that tempts us by appealing to our lusts, which is why he is called the Tempter.
 Notice the distinction: God tests us and Satan tempts us.
 The word used for both is the same and so the proper rendering is determined by the context.

-1 THESSALONIANS 3:5 For this reason, when I could not wait any longer, I sent Timothy, in order to know your faith, lest perhaps the tempter [Satan] had tempted you, and our labor might be in vain.
+1 THESSALONIANS 3:5 For this reason, when I could no longer endure it, I sent to know your faith, lest by some means the Tempter [Satan] had tempted you, and our labor might be in vain.

 Certainly, we should always pray when tests come upon us as they are our only protection against temptation: